niixxks/RBAC-System-using-JWT/Readme.md

 ## Overview

-This project implements a **Role-Based Access Control (RBAC) system** using **JSON Web Tokens (JWT)** as part of a cybersecurity mini project.
-The system demonstrates secure authentication and authorization mechanisms commonly used in real-world web applications.
+This project implements a **Role-Based Access Control (RBAC) system** using **JSON Web Tokens (JWT)**.
+The original implementation goal was a cybersecurity mini project demonstrating secure authentication and authorization patterns.

-The application ensures that users can only access resources permitted by their assigned roles, thereby enforcing the **principle of least privilege**.
+The current implementation uses a modern React frontend with Tailwind CSS and a Node.js/Express backend.
+The app enforces roles so users see only the resources they are permitted to access.

 ---

+## What's New

+- Frontend reimplemented as a React application using Create React App / Vite and styled with Tailwind CSS.
+- Improved UI with responsive, glassmorphism-style components (example: Login page uses backdrop blur and gradients).
+- Routing handled with `react-router-dom` and protected routes implemented in the frontend to respect roles stored in JWTs.

+---

 ## Objectives

-* To implement secure user authentication using JWT
+* Implement secure user authentication using JWT
-* To demonstrate role-based authorization
+* Demonstrate role-based authorization (Admin, Manager, User)
-* To prevent unauthorized access to protected resources
+* Prevent unauthorized access to protected resources
-* To understand real-world access control mechanisms used in cybersecurity
+* Showcase modern frontend tooling (React + Tailwind)

 ---

 ## Key Features

-* User registration and login
+* User registration and login (passwords hashed with bcrypt)
-* Password hashing for secure credential storage
-* JWT-based stateless authentication
+* JWT-based stateless authentication with expiry handling
-* Role-based authorization (Admin, Manager, User)
+* Role-based authorization enforced on protected routes
-* Protected backend routes
-* Secure access denial using HTTP status codes
+* Modern React frontend with Tailwind CSS (responsive and accessible)

 ---